bitsofcotton/p2/README.md

     # each single/double/triplet layered condition needs enough internal states
     # read from input stream to get stable prediction results.

+    cr.py L ... ... | cr.py Q | ...
+    # second order of jammer and predict with some predictors.
+    # this often makes better predictable result.

 # XXX
 The p\*-series makes the hypothesis the function is unique and how to use internal status is completely only unique.